Yukiyoshi Ozawa

+Yukiyoshi Ozawa (小澤 征悦, Ozawa Yukiyoshi) is an American-born Japanese actor.
+He gained notable fame near the end of 2017 for his involvement in the Long Long Man commercials produced by UHA for their Sakeru Gummy brand, in which he portrayed the titular character.

 Biography

 He is son of conductor Seiji Ozawa and former model and actress Miki Irie.
 Essayist Seira Ozawa is his sister, and musician Kenji Ozawa is a cousin.
 He attended Seijo Gakuen Primary School, Seijo Gakuen Junior High School and High School, and Seijo University.
 His given name is read as Yukiyoshi but as the kanji for it 征悦 is difficult to read, often incorrectly as Seietsu.
-On 1 September 2021, he married Maho Kuwako, an announcer at national broadcaster NHK.
+On 1 September 2021, he married Maho Kuwako, an announcer at public broadcaster NHK.